-Apart from a few visually beautiful moments, there is really nothing wondrous about Wonder Park.
+Apart from a few visually beautiful moments, there is nothing wondrous at all about Wonder Park.

 Wonder Park Synopsis